 None of us are free until all of us are free!

-By Camille Landry (National Co-Coordinator)
+By Camille Landry (Program Coordinator)

 Any analysis that originates in the United States claiming to accurately and fairly address issues pertaining to the human rights of Indigenous people must begin with the acknowledgement that we occupy land that is the ancestral home of Indigenous peoples, stolen from them at gunpoint, watered with their blood and tears.
 We therefore stand in solidarity with Indigenous peoples’ struggles for justice and human rights, in this hemisphere and throughout the world.
 We pay respect to the people, past and present, who have resisted oppression in all its forms.
 We declare that their struggle is our struggle, for none of us are free unless all of us are free.

 Capitalism cannot be separated from the exploitation, enslavement and dispossession of the Indigenous and African peoples.
 The very existence of the United States of America as a sovereign nation is rooted in these heinous acts.
 Without the theft of land and its resources; the forced removal, murder and subjugation of Indigenous people; and the stolen labor represented by centuries of slavery, sharecropping and Jim Crow exploitation; the United States would not and could not be the largest economy on the planet.
 The $20.94 trillion annual GDP (Gross Domestic Product) of the United States was paid for in Indigenous and African blood and suffering.